tinacms/tina.io/content/guides/tina-cloud/getting-started/markdown-plugin.md

 ### Using the `ui` property

 The `ui` property allows you to control the output of the GraphQL-generated forms where your content editors are working.
-Let's update the `body` field in our schema to take advantage of our new Markdown plugin:
+Let's update the `body` field in our `.tina/schema.ts` to take advantage of our new Markdown plugin:

 ```js
 // .tina/schema.ts